gavinyipeiwang/scala_spark_big_data/README.md

     waiter
 }
 ```
-6. Trying to reduce network IO as it's expensive.
+6. Trying to reduce network IO by optimizaing with partitioners for data locality.